 - The regulations from the sponsor may be more restrictive than those of the institution, in which case the more restrictive rules will prevail.
 Overtime is not allowable on some grants/contracts even though it is allowable under institutional policy.

 - Functions of the GCA Office is to properly administer sponsor funding.
 After the fact salary adjustments are always carefully monitored due to sponsor requirements.
 If an adjustment is necessary, the correction should be done in a timely manner (within 90 days).
-A UND Retroactive Distribution Request (LINK TO FORM) form has been developed to assist in submitting the necessary information.
+A UND Retroactive Distribution Request Form has been developed to assist in submitting the necessary information.
 No corrections should be requested after effort has been certified on a PAC form.

 National Institutes of Health (NIH) Salary Cap